Judge Kyung S. Auh sits with QC students. Photo: Professor Mona Kleinberg

 Judge Auh told The Knight News, “I am very fortunate that Professor Kleinberg invited me back to Queens College because this is my home neighborhood.
 Much of this campus looks the same, and it’s refreshing because I can feel the energy from the students when I share my story and answer their questions.”

 Judge Auh stated that his desire to practice law and prosecute criminal cases stemmed from his experience as a college student during the 9/11 terrorist attacks.
-This had a profound impact on him, viewing it as a global situation endangering peace.
+This had a profound impact on him, occurring as his graduation date was fast approaching.

-Judge Auh also discussed the difficulties he encountered while attending the CUNY School of Law, such as time constraints caused by his active duty status in the Air Force and weekend drill responsibilities.
+Judge Auh also discussed the difficulties he encountered while attending the CUNY School of Law at the same time as having active duty status in the New York Air National Guard, such as learning time management and prioritization while balancing weekend drill responsibilities.
 He explained that attending the CUNY School of Law was still advantageous for him as it was affordable due to its comparatively low tuition fees.

 Given the significant impact immigration law can have on individuals’ lives, students showed great interest in asking Judge Auh various questions, including his feelings about the responsibility of handling immigration cases.

-He responded that his background as a trial attorney and prosecutor equipped him to preside in immigration cases.
-This is because immigration cases adhere to due process, and as judges are the initial trial-level decision makers, his ruling would not prevent future review of the case by others.
+He responded that his background as a trial attorney and prosecutor equipped him to preside in immigration cases, and further explained due process and the different levels of appellate review.

 As for handling the moral component of cases, Judge Auh referenced a psychological system utilized by the Queens District Attorney office called the ‘‘model of abuse.’’
 This system recognizes that abuse can manifest in various forms beyond physical harm, including manipulation and psychological abuse.